-You can easily learn how to give a B12 injection at home, either to yourself or to someone else.
-The following instructions assume that you bought our injectable B12, but the same principles apply to any other B12 shot kits.
+It is easy to learn how to give a B12 injection at home, whether it’s for yourself or someone else.
+While the following instructions are designed with our injectable B12 in mind, they pretty much apply to all B12 injection kits.

 Don’t worry, giving yourself a B12 shot will become second-nature after just a few attempts.
 We’ll teach you how to do it subcutaneously (SQ) rather than intramuscularly (IM).
 Reason being, IM is painful and puts people off self-injecting.
-SQ is great, because it’s totally painless and has a long history of efficient B12 delivery.
+SQ is an excellent choice due to its painless nature and a long history of efficient B12 delivery.

 So, how to self inject B12?